As Black homeschooling families, we have a unique opportunity to educate our children in meaningful ways that can significantly impact the culture.

 Hatshepsut was a female Egyptian Pharoah.

-I hope you find these resources helpful for integrating Black History into your daily history lessons.
+Let us know if you find these resources empowering and helpful for integrating Black history into your lessons year-round.